Connect with us

 If you want the nicest vehicle possible, try leasing instead of buying.
 Since you’re only financing a portion of the value, the monthly payment shrinks significantly versus if you were to buy the same vehicle.
 It can be a great way to get a new luxury car or SUV and still sneak under the $300 a month limit you might have.

 Just know that while these vehicles do lease for sub-$300 rates, exactly what you pay to lease the following vehicles may vary, depending on your credit and other factors.
-Keep in mind that these lease deals are available at the time of publishing and do change often.
-It’s best to shop around for the best possible lease deal!
+As always, it’s best to shop around for the best possible deal.

 Mercedes CLA